MicrosoftDocs/architecture-center/docs/reference-architectures/virtual-machines-linux/multi-vm.md

 - Deploy a [managed disk](/azure/storage/storage-managed-disks-overview) with a custom disk image.
 This option may be quicker to deploy.
 However, it requires you to keep the image up to date.

-For additional considerations, see [Designing VM Scale Sets For Scale][vmss-design].
+For additional considerations, see [Design considerations for scale sets][vmss-design].

 > [!TIP]
-> When using any autoscale solution, test it with production-level work loads well in advance.
+> When using any autoscale solution, test it with production-level workloads well in advance.

 If you do not use a scale set, consider at least using an availability set.
 Create at least two VMs in the availability set, to support the [availability SLA for Azure VMs][vm-sla].
 The Azure load balancer also requires that load-balanced VMs belong to the same availability set.